department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

   - QA (Peter)
   - Product (Megan and/or Andrea)
   - Analytics (Joanne)
-  - VSP’s DEPO co-leads (Kevin).
+  - VSP’s DEPO co-leads (Kevin)

 ### Artifact inputs
 You bring:
-- A rough draft of [product outline](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/product-outline-template.md) (stored in appropriate GitHub `va.gov-team/products` folder)
+- A rough draft of your [product outline](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/product-outline-template.md) (stored in appropriate GitHub `va.gov-team/products` folder)
 - An explanation of the problem space
 - Any other artifacts you have so far
 - You **do not** need to prepare a presentation